munificent/craftinginterpreters/book/closures.md

 }
 ```

-Run this now and it prints "global".
+Run this example now and it prints "global".
 It's supposed to print "outer".
-To fix
+To
-this, we need to include the entire lexical scope of all surrounding functions
+fix this, we need to include the entire lexical scope of all surrounding
-when resolving a variable.
+functions when resolving a variable.

 This problem is harder in clox than it was in jlox because our bytecode VM
 stores locals on a stack.
 We used a stack because I claimed locals have stack
-semantics -- variable can be discarded in the reverse order that they are
+semantics -- variables are discarded in the reverse order that they are created.
-created.
 But with closures, that's only *mostly* true:

 ```lox
 fun makeClosure() {